daler/docker-rw2019/README.md

 - scripts tied together
 - heterogeneous data from many sources

+--

+Nevertheless, it is useful invest the effort to containerize especially at the end of an analysis for long-term reproducibility.

 ---

 # Terminology

-**Docker Engine:** You need to install this on your computer to run containers or build images
+**Docker Engine:** You need to install this on your computer to run Docker

 --

-**Container:** standardized unit of software.
-Runs an OS, includes any dependencies plus the application
+**Container:** Standardized unit of software.
+Runs an OS, includes any dependencies plus the application.

 --

-**Image:** build an image, and create many running containers out of it
+**Image:** A file which is a snapshot of a container.

 --

 **Dockerfile:** Defines how to create an image.
-This is where you put your effort when building a docker image.
-Can inherit from other images, install software, run things by default
+This is where you put your effort when building a docker image

 --